Home Travel GuidesDestination Guides24 hours in ... Travel Guide: 48 hours in Bratislava, Slovakia

 Slovak National Theatre in Bratislava (c) John Menard

-Head down the hill and spend a while exploring the cobbled streets and hotchpotch buildings that make up Old Town.
+Head down the hill and to explore the cobbled streets and hotchpotch buildings that make up Old Town.
 There are a variety of lovely little shops, cafes and eateries, and suddenly and every so often you will come across a beautiful church or spacious square.

 Late afternoon is a lovely time for a stroll around the gardens and parks near Grassalkovich’s Palace.
-Bratislava has a wealth of monuments, statues and fountains that are fun to seek out, and the buildings themselves are both imposing and attractive.
-If it’s Christmas time then it’s essential to visit the Christmas Market and have a mulled wine.
-Not only is it as quaint, traditional and festive as the Austrian version, but also far less busy.
+Bratislava has a wealth of monuments, statues and fountains that are fun to seek out, and the buildings both imposing and attractive.
+If it’s

 Must Lunch